rzig1/level1-challenge3-bonus/README.md

 │   ├── package.json                     # Frontend dependencies
 │   └── vite.config.js                   # Vite configuration
 └── README.md                            # Project documentation

-Gemini said
-Based on your folder structure, I have updated the README.md to reflect the specific division between the backend and frontend folders.

-Here is the markdown code for your updated README.md:

-Markdown
-# 🛠️ Technical Interventions Manager

-A modern, responsive web application designed to help companies manage and track technical maintenance tasks.
-This project features a dual-interface system for Administrators and Technicians, utilizing a RESTful mock backend for real-time data persistence.

----

 🛠️ Setup Guide
 1. Prerequisites
 Ensure you have Node.js installed on your system.